zbrondial/helloworld-apirunner/README.md

 # Hellow World API Runner

-A simple API Runner web pp built with flask and can run on a Kubernetes cluster.
+A simple API Runner web app built with flask and can run on a Kubernetes cluster.
 ![Say Hello Architecture](/assets/sayhello_app_arch.drawio.png)

 ## Accessing and Testing the Application